Castlegate (York): History

-The street roughly follows the line of Roman road, which ran between the fortress of Eboracum and the River Ouse, and remains of residential Roman buildings have been found in excavations.
+The street roughly follows a Roman road which ran between the fortress of Eboracum and the River Ouse.
+Remains of residential Roman buildings have been found in excavations.
 A hoard from the Viking Jorvik period has also been found, while St Mary's Church, on the street's north-east side, appears to have pre-Conquest origins.

-In the Mediaeval period, it linked the city of York with the bailey of York Castle, although no references to it are known from before the 14th-century.
+In the Mediaeval period, Castlegate linked the city of York with the bailey of York Castle, although no references to it are known from before the 14th-century.
 In this period, its north-east side was dominated by St Mary's, and its south-west side by the York Franciscan Friary.

-In the Georgian period, the street was a desirable location to live, and the mansions of Fairfax House and Castlegate House were erected.
-Castlegate was shortened slightly in 1826, when the castle's prison was extended, and the street lost importance after 1881, when Clifford Street was constructed to its west, providing a more direct route out of the city.
+In the Georgian period, Castlegate was a desirable location, and the mansions of Fairfax House and Castlegate House were erected.
+It was shortened slightly in 1826, when the castle's prison was extended.
+The street lost importance after 1881, when Clifford Street was constructed to its west, providing a more direct route out of the city.

-From 1913 until 1954, the headquarters of the Yorkshire Gazette were on Castlegate, while in 1921, the St George's Hall cinema opened, closing in 1959.
-The street currently hosts a mixture of commercial and residential uses, including a small chocolate factory, and was pedestrianised in 2020.
+From 1913 until 1954, the headquarters of the Yorkshire Gazette were on Castlegate.
+In 1921, the St George's Hall cinema opened, closing in 1959.

+The street currently hosts a mixture of commercial and residential uses, including a small chocolate factory.
+It was pedestrianised in 2020.